The Distributed Discrete Gaussian Mechanism for Federated Learning with Secure Aggregation: Main Results

 We briefly remark about the parameters of the algorithm: $d$ is the dimension of the inputs $x_i$ and outputs, which we assume is a power of $2$ for convenience.
 The input vectors must have their norm clipped for privacy; $c$ controls this tradeoff -- larger $c$ will require more noise for privacy (larger $\sigma$) and smaller $c$ will distort the vectors more.
 If $\beta=0$, then the discretization via randomized rounding is unbiased, but the norm of $\tilde{x}_i$ could be larger; each iteration of the randomized rounding loop succeeds with probability at least $1-\beta$.
 The modulus $m$ will determine the communication complexity -- $z_i$ requires $d \log_2 m$ bits to represent.
 The noise scale $\sigma$ determines the privacy, specifically $\varepsilon \approx c / \sqrt{n} \sigma$.
 Finally, the granularity $\gamma$ gives a tradeoff: smaller $\gamma$ means the randomized rounding introduces less error, but also makes it more likely that the modulo $m$ operation introduces error.

 We also remark about some of the techniques used in our system: The first step in Algorithm \ref{alg:client} scales and clips the input vector so that $\|x_i'\|_2 \le c/\gamma$.
 The next step performs a unitary rotation/reflection operation $x_i'' = H_d D_\xi x_i'$ \cite{suresh2017distributed}.
 This operation ``flattens'' the vector -- i.e., $\|x_i''\|_\infty \approx \frac{1}{\sqrt{d}} \|x_i'\|_2$.
 Flattening ensures that the modular arithmetic does not introduce large distortions due to modular wrap around (i.e., large coordinates of $x_i''$ will be subject to modular reduction).
-This unitary flattening operation, as well as the scaling by $\gamma$, is undone in the last step of Algorithm \ref{alg:server}.
+This flattening operation and the scaling by $\gamma$ are undone in the last step of Algorithm \ref{alg:server}.
 The $x_i''$ is randomly rounded to the integer grid in an unbiased manner.
+That is, each coordinate is independently rounded to one of the two nearest integers.
+E.g., $42.3$ has a $30\%$ probability of being rounded up to $43$ and a $70\%$ probability of being rounded down to $42$.
 This may increase the norm -- $\| \tilde x_i \|_2 \le \|x_i''\|_2 + \sqrt{d}$.
-To mitigate this, we perform \emph{conditional} randomized rounding -- if the norm is too big, we try again.
+To mitigate this, we perform \emph{conditional} randomized rounding: repeatedly perform independent randomized rounding on $x_i''$ until $\|\tilde x_i\|_2$ is not too big.
 This introduces a small amount of bias, but, since the noise we add to attain differential privacy must scale with the norm of the discretized vector, reducing the norm reduces the noise variance.